 This privacy notice provides information on what personal information we collect from you, how and why it is collected, when and with whom it might be shared, and how long it will be kept.
 It also provides information on your rights to decide how it might be used, how you can access it, require it to be deleted and corrected and your rights to complain.

-TWAM Development Trust (TWAMDT) (company number 7334262 and registered with the Charity Commission under charity number 1137867) fund raises from individual donors, trusts and foundations to support its charitable activities.
+TWAM Development Trust (TWAMDT) (company number 7334262 and registered with the Charity Commission under charity number 1137867) raises funds from individual donors, trusts and foundations to support its charitable activities.

 The objectives of the Trust are:

-- to advance the education of the public (particularly, but not limited to those within, the metropolitan county of Tyne & Wear) by encouraging them to participate in and contribute to the activities of an archive and museum service managed by Tyne & Wear Archives and Museums (TWAM) and to value it for the positive impact that it makes upon their lives;
+- to advance the education of the public (particularly, but not limited to those within Tyne & Wear) by encouraging them to participate in and contribute to the activities of an archive and museum service managed by Tyne & Wear Archives & Museums (TWAM) and to value it for the positive impact that it makes upon their lives;

 - to advance art, culture, heritage and science by supporting TWAM to establish and maintain a world class archive and museum service that is accessible and enlightening;

 - to contribute to the advancement of civic responsibility and good citizenship by supporting TWAM to help to equip people with the capacity to understand and operate successfully in society; and

 - such other charitable purpose beneficial to the community consistent with the objectives above as the trustees shall in their absolute discretion determine.

 Newcastle City Council is the lead authority and is registered with the Information Commissioner as the Data Controller, with overall responsibility for the collection and processing of your personal information by the Trust.

 The Data Protection Officer for Newcastle City Council is Phil Slater:

 How we use your information